Madonna and contemporary arts: 1970s and arrival to New York City

-Madonna would eventually practice modern dance with Martha Graham (pictured in 1922) in New York and Pearl Lang.
+Madonna would eventually practice modern dance with Martha Graham (pictured in 1922) and Pearl Lang in New York City.

 Madonna pursued a career in modern dance, moving to New York City in the late 1970s.
-She attended numerous museums for free, and worked as an art nude model in art schools for photographers such as Martin Schreiber and Lee Friedlander.
+She attended numerous museums for free, and worked as an nude art model at art schools and for photographers such as Martin Schreiber and Lee Friedlander.
 This brought her into contact with painters and photographers.
-Madonna would later declared: "People painted me all the time".
-She briefly took classes of photography, painting and drawing.
+Madonna would later declare: "People painted me all the time".
+She briefly took classes on photography, painting and drawing.

-While pursuing her dance career, Madonna also attended the 1978 American Dance Festival at Duke University in Durham, meeting Pearl Lang who became later her dance mentor and helped her get a work at the Russian Tea Room.
-About her participation in the festival, Richard Maschal, whom interviewed her for The Charlotte Observer in 1978, described the then dance student as "what the American Dance Festival is about".
+While pursuing her dance career, Madonna participated in the 1978 American Dance Festival at Duke University in Durham.
+Richard Maschal, who interviewed her for The Charlotte Observer that year, described the then-dance student as "what the American Dance Festival is about".
+During the festival she also met Pearl Lang, who later became her dance mentor and helped her to get a job at the Russian Tea Room.
 A year later, she successfully auditioned to perform in Paris with French disco artist Patrick Hernandez as his backup singer and dancer.
-She was selected by Fernandez from an audition attended of 1,500 people, impressed by her stage presence.
-Hernandez and his team, also took interest to grom her as a star, and her Parisian patrons, intended to develop and marked Madonna as a disco singer, paying her expenses, and further classes for singing, dancing and conversational French lessons.
+She was selected by Fernandez, who was impressed by her stage presence, from an audition attended by 1,500 people.
+Hernandez and his team took interest in grooming her as a star; her Parisian patrons intended to develop and market Madonna as a disco singer, paying her expenses, including further classes for singing, dancing and conversational French lessons.
 Hernandez claims that his fame motivated Madonna, as he and his friends "succeeded" in convincing her that she could become a major recording star.
-She grew deeply dissatisfied with the pace of her career as dictated by her managers, and she also didn't respond well to the disco music.
+She grew deeply dissatisfied with the pace of her career as dictated by her managers, and she did not prefer disco music.
 Then she returned to New York City.